 Elimination of leprosy as a public health problem

 In 1991 WHO's governing body, the World Health Assembly (WHA) passed a resolution to eliminate leprosy by the year 2000.
 Elimination of leprosy is defined as a prevalence rate of less than 1 case per 10 000 persons.
 The target was achieved on time and the widespread use of MDT reduced the disease burden dramatically.

-- Over the past 20 years, more than 14 million leprosy patients have been cured, about 4 million since 2000.
+- Over the past 20 years, more than 14 million leprosy patients have been cured, with over 4 million since 2000.

 - Leprosy has been eliminated from 119 countries out of 122 countries where the disease was considered as a public health problem in 1985.

 - So far, there has been no resistance to antileprosy treatment when used as MDT.

 - Efforts currently focus on eliminating leprosy at a national level in the remaining endemic countries and at a sub-national level from the others.
 The WHO launched The Global Leprosy Strategy to acheive 1) a reduction to zero caes of new Grade 2 Disability child cases; 2) a reduction in the rae of new Grade 2 Disability cases to less than 1 case per million population and 3) zero counties with laws or legislation that allow discrimination against leprosy by 2020.